 Exploring Books Through Play: 50 Activities Based on Books About Friendship, Acceptance and Empathy

-This digital, E-BOOK download is an amazing resource for anyone helping kids learn about acceptance, empathy, compassion, and friendship.
-In this book, you’ll find therapist-approved resources, activities, crafts, projects, and play ideas based on 10 popular children’s books.
+This digital download contains 50 hands-on, multi-sensory play-centered activities for anyone helping kids learn about friendship, acceptance, empathy, compassion, and differences in others.
+In this social emotional skills resource, you’ll find therapist-approved resources, activities, crafts, projects, and play ideas based on 10 popular children’s books.
 Each book covered contains activities designed to develop fine motor skills, gross motor skills, sensory exploration, handwriting, and more.
 Help kids understand complex topics of social/emotional skills, empathy, compassion, and friendship through books and hands-on play.

 Using children’s books to drive therapy sessions or play activities is a fun way to make books interactive while diving into abstract concepts AND building specific skills!